MarketSquare/robotframework-robocop/CONTRIBUTING.rst

 You can put any *.robot file inside - it will be autoscanned with --include "rule-name" option.
 Robocop output will be compared with content of ``expected_output.txt`` file.

+When updating ``expected_output.txt`` file you can use two macro variables: ${rules_dir} and ${/}.
+The first is path to rules directory (so the correct path in robocop output will be printed) and the second is path separator - \ under Windows and / under Linux.

 E2E tests
 '''''''''